 If you prefer culture and heritage, discover with your family the circuit of the 7 chapels.
 From there, budding historians can take part in the treasure hunt.

 The Manchet valley is one of the places not to be missed in Val d’Isère.
-The path, wide enough for prams, is ideal for family walks.
+The path is ideal for family walks.
 Parents enjoy the restaurant “Au bout du Monde,” while children play in a unique mountain setting thanks to the many activities in the sports parc.

 Finally, try the walk from Le Fornet to the Pont St Charles: facing the Galise, this comfortable and exotic hike allows you to see many waterfalls, and it is not uncommon to come across herds of chamois or ibex.
 The place is ideal for recharging your batteries!